tidyverse/readxl/README.md

 * Loads datetimes into POSIXct columns.
 Both Windows (1900) and Mac (1904) date specifications are processed correctly.

-* Blank columns and rows are automatically dropped.
+* Blank columns are automatically dropped.
+Blank rows that appear before the data are automatically dropped; embedded blank rows are not.

 * It returns data frames with additional `tbl_df` class, so if you have dplyr loaded, you get nicer printing.